-All this data can get fed into your Whatagraph reports.
+All this data can get fed into your Whatagraph social media reports.
 So you don’t have to log in and run a report every time you want to check which posts have performed best.
 And you don’t need to log into each social media site.

 No radio required here.
-A listening station is a social media tool that monitors what your audience is talking about.
+A listening station is a social media monitoring tool that monitors what your audience is talking about.
 TweetDeck is an example, but there are many tools available now that can help you understand what your audience is talking about.

 And you want to know everything your audience is talking about.
 Sure – a listening station can tell you what your audience says about your company when they’re not talking directly to your company.
 You’ll know whether they’re angry with you or not.

 But that’s just the beginning of what you can learn from this eavesdropping….
 Ahem, “listening”.